Jfortin1/shinyMethyl-old/README.md

 shinyMethyl
 ===========

-Interactive visualization of the 450k methylation data
+Welcome to the shinyMethyl, an interactive R application based on the shiny package for exploration of DNA methylation data.

 Online demo: http://spark.rstudio.com/jfortin/shinyMethyl/